LucianoNeo/FrontEnd-Mentor-Challenges/qr-code-component-main/README.md

 ### What I learned

-In this project I could remember the beginner concepts of flexbox and media queries to get the site responsive.
+In this project I could remember the base concepts of flexbox and media queries to get the site responsive.

 ## Author